engin100/980/project/sensor-board.md

 _Figure 2: Rocket Board Diagram_

 Everything else should be labeled in such a way that you can deduce the orientation of the component.
-As always, don't hesitate to reach out to Prof. Ridley or the IAs (Jack will probably give you the best answer, he designed the board) if you need help!
+As always, don't hesitate to reach out to the IAs (Jack will probably give you the best answer, he designed the board) if you need help!